 Eric is an accidental artist by way of formal design training.
 He attended Auburn University’s school of Industrial Design and obtained a Bachelors of Industrial Design in Product Development.
 After graduation Eric moved to Chicago to design furniture and unexpectedly built a photography studio with his wife and a fabrication shop to experiment with prototyping and batch production.
 One of his projects landed him in the San Francisco Bay Area in 2012.
-Since then he has become a father who is focused on sustaining a work life balance between the worlds of tech and craft.
+Since then he has twice become a father who is focused on sustaining a work life balance between the worlds of tech and craft.

-For inquiry contact: Eric@Stavn.co
+For commissions or inquiry contact: Eric@Stavn.co